 We are all obliged to report suspected violations of applicable laws, regulations, and policies, and of the principles expressed in this Code.
 The reporting of such suspicion normally should be made first through regular management channels beginning with our supervisors.
-If for any reason that's not appropriate, we should go to a higher level of management, including the Provost, Chief of Staff, or Sr. Vice President for Finance and Operations, or Director of Human Resources.
+If for any reason that's not appropriate, we should go to a higher level of management, including the Provost, Chief of Staff, or Sr. Vice President, Finance & Administration, or Director of Human Resources.